 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

+What is a computer cooling system?
 All computers and laptops will have some type of cooling as they run at very high temperatures.
-There are a couple of different ways how you can cool your computer, the most common option is air cooled where you will use a couple of fans in certain positions to disperse the heat.
+There are a couple of different ways how you can cool your computer, the most common option is air-cooled where you will use a couple of fans in certain positions to disperse the heat.
 You can also get AIO cooling which is also known as ‘All in One’ cooling system, which a more effective way of cooling certain components.
 For example, you can get an AIO cooler for the CPU or the GPU but not one for both.
-Last of all you can go full out and go fully water cooled where you have a reservoir and a pump with pipes going throughout the PC carrying coolant which I will go into further detail below.
+Last of all you can go full out and go fully water-cooled where you have a reservoir and a pump with pipes going throughout the PC carrying coolant which I will go into further detail below.

 When installing your fans they should have come with the screws that you require which is 4 for each fan one in each corner, but if you do require some extra screws you are able to buy a kit with a selection of all the screws you may need while putting your computer together.
-Along with this you will need a phillips screw driver mainly along with cable ties to make sure all of your wiring stays tidy, again you can buy tool kit with everything in to be able to build your PC
+Along with this, you will need a phillips screwdriver mainly along with cable ties to make sure all of your wirings stays tidy, again you can buy tool kit with everything in to be able to build your PC

 AIO (All in One) Water Cooling

-If you are looking in to using this cooling system in your PC there is a lot you need to think about.
-First off component wise you are going to need to figure out if you want hard or soft piping as they can give you a completely different result.
-Along with this you need to figure out if you want coloured piping with clear liquid or if you want clear piping with coloured liquid.
+If you are looking into using this cooling system on your PC there is a lot you need to think about.
+First, off component-wise you are going to need to figure out if you want hard or soft piping as they can give you a completely different result.
+Along with this, you need to figure out if you want coloured piping with clear liquid or if you want clear piping with coloured liquid.
 The only problem with having coloured liquid is that it can have bits build up in some of the bends but this doesn’t happen all the time.
-You will need to make sure that you have the water back plate for your GPU unless you have purchased a GPU with this already on, and you will need to get your reservoir, radiator, CPU cooling block and all the fittings for attaching the pipe work to the different components.
+You will need to make sure that you have the water backplate for your GPU unless you have purchased a GPU with this already on, and you will need to get your reservoir, radiator, CPU cooling block, and all the fittings for attaching the pipework to the different components.